SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 This target is interpreted to cover research about
 * Reducing gender disparities in education
-* Securing access to education and vocational training for vulnerable persons, including persons with disabilities and indigenous peoples
+* Securing access to education and vocational training for vulnerable persons
+*
 This query consists of 3 phrases.

 ##### Phrase 1: